States reach landmark deal on water cuts to stave off a crisis on the Colorado River - KESQ

 By Ella Nilsen, CNN

+The water cuts would be split up among farmers, tribes and cities who are working with the federal government on short-term payments in exchange for water savings.
+Most of the cuts would be compensated with at least $1 billion in federal funds from the Inflation Reduction Act.
 About 1.5 million acre-feet of that water is set to be cut by the end of 2024.
-Most of the cuts would be compensated with at least $1 billion in federal funds from the Inflation Reduction Act.

 The plan still must be finalized after a federal environmental review, which the Department of Interior said on Monday it would begin.
 The four states that make up the river’s upper basin – Colorado, Wyoming, Utah and New Mexico – said they supported reviewing the new plan.